ffmpegwasm/ffmpeg.wasm/docs/api.md

 **Arguments:**

 - `args` a string to represent arguments, note: inputPath must start with `/data/` as worker.write write to this path by default.
-- `options` a object to define the value for inputPath, outputPath and del.
+- `options` a object to define the value for input, output and del.
+  - `input` a string or an array of strings to indicate input files, ffmpeg.js deletes these files for you.
+  - `output` a string or an array of strings to indicate output files, ffmpeg.js moves these files to `/data`, deletes them from MEMFS and you can read them with Worker.read()
+  - `del` a boolean to determine whether to delete input file after the task is done, default: true
 - `jobId` check Worker.load()

 **Examples:**